nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 Description

-Initializes the semaphore in `attendant` so that it can be used for blocking a pending ZCO space request.
-This is necessary to ensure that the invoking task will not be able to inject data into BP service until SDR space is allocated.
+Initializes the semaphore in `attendant` to block a pending ZCO space request.
+This is necessary to ensure that the invoking task cannot inject data into the Bundle Protocol Agent until SDR space has been allocated.

 ------------------